timeteam/timeteam.github.io/_posts/Fiction/2017-06-05-stories-of-your-life.md

 ***

-Sought this out because of the fourth story in this SF collection, _Story of your life_, formed the basis for the film _Arrival_.
+Sought this out because of the fourth story in this SF collection, _Story of your life_, which formed the basis for the film _Arrival_.

 The first story, _Tower of Babylon_,  is a re-imagining of the Tower of Babylon as if by **Borges**.
 In this parallel fantastical world the tower is being built over many generations and now reaches the border of the dome of Heaven.
 Miners ascend (a 4 month journey) to tunnel up to discover what lies there.
 But it is something of a Möbius tower, or rather the world itself and reality is of different inimaginable geometry and dimensions in this parable.